 We went to the Bardini a second time on our last full day in Firenze.
 We had been to Santa Maria Novella, then walked to Piazza Santa Croce so Sue could buy a silver cross for her grandson’s confirmation.
 I wrote in my journal: It wasn’t far from there to the Bardini.
 We walked up to the café the way we came down last year.
 We had prosecco and panini and I sat there with tears in my eyes knowing it was the last time I’d be in the Bardini.
 I hope what I wrote wasn’t true, that I will get back to Firenze but I was feeling pretty down after several disappointments.

-The last two years we’ve flown directly in to Firenze and after checking in and dropping off luggage we’ve walked to Piazzale Michelangelo using the route along the Arno and then up a steep hill that comes out just to the right of the piazzale and below San Miniato.
-This year it was chilly and damp when we arrived in Firenze by train so after checking in at Villa Betania we went in search of a warm place to have lunch.
+In 2016 and 2017 we flew directly in to Firenze and after checking in and dropping off luggage, we walked to Piazzale Michelangelo using the route along the Arno, through the porta and up via del Monte alle Croci.
+This steep street eventually comes out just to the right of the piazzale and below San Miniato.
+In 2018 it was chilly and damp when we arrived in Firenze by train, so after checking in at Villa Betania we went in search of a warm place to have lunch.

-We were able to get some photos with different views of the city as you can see in the gallery.
+But I love the residential areas along viale Galileo and we were able to get some photos with different views of the city as you can see in the gallery below.

 Forte di Belvedere